JetBrains/intellij-sdk-docs/topics/products/rider/rider.md

 For the ReSharper part to pick these settings, the settings files should be available in the plugin JAR file under the path `dotnet/Extensions/<backend-plugin-id>/settings`, where `backend-plugin-id` is calculated according to the following rules:

-- if the IntelliJ plugin id (the `<id>` element of the `plugin.xml`) includes a dot, then `backend-plugin-id` is the same as the IntelliJ plugin id;
+- if the IntelliJ plugin id (the `<id>` element of the <path>plugin.xml</path>) includes a dot, then `backend-plugin-id` is the same as the IntelliJ plugin id;
 - otherwise, the `backend-plugin-id` is a concatenation of the IntelliJ plugin vendor name (the `<vendor>` element of the `plugin.xml`) and the IntelliJ plugin id.

-For example, for a plugin with the following `plugin.xml` contents, the file `dotnet/Extensions/org.awesomeplugin/settings/templates.DotSettings` would be picked up:
+For example, for a plugin with the following <path>plugin.xml</path> contents, the file `dotnet/Extensions/org.awesomeplugin/settings/templates.DotSettings` would be picked up:

 ```xml
 <idea-plugin>